jacobWeeces/ct/README.md

 ## The Problem This Solves

 > **Note:** ct originally used `dtach` as its backend but has been migrated to `tmux` to fix terminal freezing issues with tools like Claude Code.
 If you have existing dtach-based ct sessions, they will not work with the new tmux backend.
-Use `ct -x` to clean up old sessions if needed.

 When using terminal tools like Claude Code through mobile terminals (like Termius), raw `dtach` sessions experience:
 - Terminal freezes requiring session kills